4s6ggs/icom-icm710-vfo/README.md

 # Hardware Interface

-The controller requires a suitable interface between the Windows computer and IC-M710.
+The controller requires a suitable interface between the Windows computer and the IC-M710.

-Typical arrangement:
+A typical arrangement is:

 ```text
 PC